 - is in the same local government area

 - has only 1 dwelling on the parcels

 When parcels of land are amalgamated into 1 valuation, the landowner will receive only 1 local government rates notice.

-To amalgamate parcels of land, submit a request to your nearest business centre.
+To amalgamate parcels of land for the purposes of valuations, submit a request to your nearest business centre.

 Where applicable, valuers consider physical attributes such as:

 - shape, size, topography, views, aspect and elevation

 - light, air, noise and vibration